Last updated on 2026-01-30

 Program Overview

 Centennial College’s Museum and Cultural Management program offers an applied, learner-centered curriculum designed to equip students with the skills necessary to manage programs and resources that preserve and present our civilization's cultural and natural heritage.
-This graduate certificate program covers industry-based subjects and museum administration topics, delving into contemporary issues and cases both in Canada and internationally.
-Core theories are applied to real-world workplace scenarios, with assignments and lessons linked to Ontario's extensive network of museums.
-The program has established partnerships with various institutions, allowing professionals to serve as advisors, guest lecturers, and field placement supervisors, ensuring students receive valuable insights and connections in the field.
+This graduate certificate program covers industry-based subjects and museum administration topics, exploring contemporary issues and cases both in Canada and abroad.
+Students will engage in assignments and lessons linked to Ontario's vast network of museums, ensuring a practical learning experience.
+The program has established partnerships with various institutions, allowing professionals from the field to act as advisors and guest lecturers, which enhances the learning experience and career development opportunities for students.

 Program Structure

-The Museum and Cultural Management program is structured to be completed in 1 year, divided into 2 semesters.
-This program emphasizes practical experience and includes a variety of learning opportunities:
+The Museum and Cultural Management program is structured to be completed in 1 year over the course of 2 semesters.
+This program includes:

 - Hands-on training complemented by a full-time field placement lasting 14 weeks.

-- Collaboration opportunities with students from other programs such as photography, broadcasting, music, art, and theatre at the Story Arts Centre, located near downtown Toronto.
+- Opportunities to collaborate with students from other creative disciplines such as photography, broadcasting, music, art, and theatre.

-- Access to a network of professionals in the field who provide mentorship and guidance.
+- Access to a network of local, provincial, and national institutions for field placements and professional development.

 Featured Experiences